Navigating Canada's Immigration Changes: Key Updates for 2026

 Released in November 2025, the 2026-2028 Immigration Levels Plan sets the framework for Canada's immigration intake over the next three years.
 Key aspects of this plan include:

-Significant reduction in international student permits - the most substantial change in the plan
+A significant reduction in international student permits - the most substantial change in the plan.

 The reduction in international student permits reflects Canada's commitment to managing temporary resident populations while maintaining focus on permanent skilled immigration that directly supports economic growth.